jacopodallafior/CODE_COMMON_WILD/JIMNY/BRAKE/readme.md

 ### Coupling and cable

 The coupling is 3D-printed and serves as both the shaft adapter and the cable drum.
-The cable wraps around the drum outer diameter and the braking travel of ~0.73 motor revolutions corresponds to the full useful cable pull range.
+The cable wraps around the drum outer diameter.
+The braking travel is configurable in software (default 0.80 motor revolutions) and corresponds to the full useful cable pull range.

 > **Note from previous intern:** The end-bit (the final cable termination component) needs to be reprinted in a more durable material, or machined, to withstand the forces involved.
 The coupling also needs a minor revision — the NEMA-34 unit received differs from the original spec sheet in that it has two flat sides on the cylindrical shaft (D-cut).
-This is actually better for grip but the coupling bore needs to match this geometry exactly.
+This is better for grip but the coupling bore needs to match this geometry exactly.

 ---